flowdock/api-docs/docs/Messages.md

 * `since_id` and `until_id` &ndash; Get messages starting from or leading to a message.
 The message specified with the parameter won't be included in the response.

 * `tags` &ndash; Filter messages by tags.
-Multiple tags can be used by separating them by commas, which results in _AND search_ of those tags.
-In the Messages API a special tag `:unread` matches the unread messages of the authenticated API user.
-For more information about using the special tags, please see the [Tags](Tags) documentation.
+Multiple tags can be specified by separating them with commas, which results in an _AND search_ of those tags.
+When searching with user tags, use the meta representation.
+See more at [Tags](Tags).

 ### Response
 ```